How to Make Cookies From Scratch

-Have you ever wondered how other people get their homemade cookies to look like they came from a bakery?
-It's all in the right ingredients, techniques, and tools.
-Here's everything you need to know to bake cookies from scratch.
+Have you ever wondered how other people get their homemade cookies to look and taste so good?
+It's all down to the right ingredients, techniques, and tools.
+Here's what you need to know to make cookies from scratch.

-- Always use large-size eggs, unsalted butter and nuts, and pure extracts of vanilla or almond.
+- Unless your recipe says otherwise, you'll always use large-size eggs, unsalted butter and nuts, and pure extracts of vanilla or almond.

 - Successful baking relies on the correct ratio of ingredients, so be sure to measure accurately.